-BCNU Campaign Bus Deployment
+BCNU Campaign Vehicle Deployment

-- As a valuable resource, deployment of the BCNU Campaign Bus will be governed by the principles of Regional equity and fiscal responsibility.
-BCNU Campaign Bus deployment will align with the annual operational calendar in order to maximize potential. - 2.
+- 1. As a valuable resource, deployment of a BCNU Campaign Vehicle will be governed by the principles of Regional equity and fiscal responsibility.
+BCNU Campaign Vehicle deployment will align with the annual operational calendar in order to maximize potential. - 2.
 During the annual planning process, Regional Council Members will target key community events and planned outreach activities related to strategic priorities.
-When planning the schedule, Regional equity will be a deciding factor so that all Regions will have the opportunity to use the BCNU Campaign Bus.
+When planning the schedule, Regional equity will be a deciding factor so that all Regions will have the opportunity to use a BCNU Campaign Vehicle.
 These events and activities will be included on the operations calendar. - 3.
-Members may apply to have the BCNU Campaign Bus included in a community event or outreach activity, which must have the endorsement of the Regional Council Member.
-Members can apply online to have the BCNU Campaign Bus attend their event.
-The BCNU Campaign Bus application is available on the 'Campaigns' page of the BCNU website (currently www.bcnu.org). - 4.
-A calendar, listing all BCNU Campaign Bus attendance, will be kept on the BCNU website (currently www.bcnu.org). - 5.
-The Vice President will be responsible for final approval of any deployment of the BCNU Campaign Bus.
-When making this decision, the following criteria will be considered: - (a) Does the application have the support of the Regional Council Member? - (b) What, if any, is the cost of the event or activity (e.g.: entry fees), and does the potential for public interaction (e.g.: numbers expected at event or activity, potential for interaction with those numbers, potential for media exposure, etc.) warrant the expense, given any available relevant information, such as previous equivalent or similar events / activities? - (c) Is there a plan included to visit Members at Worksites in the vicinity of the event or activity? - (d) Is there another event or activity nearby, which would be useful to also attend, thereby increasing the value of the BCNU Campaign Bus deployment? - (e) Has the BCNU Campaign Bus been to the event or activity before?
+Members may apply to have a BCNU Campaign Vehicle included in a community event or outreach activity, which must have the endorsement of the Regional Council Member.
+Members can apply online to have a BCNU Campaign Vehicle attend their event.
+The BCNU Campaign Vehicle application is available on the 'Campaigns' page of the BCNU website. - 4.
+A calendar, listing all BCNU Campaign Vehicle attendance, will be kept on the BCNU website. - 5.
+The Vice President will be responsible for final approval of any deployment of a BCNU Campaign Vehicle.
+When making this decision, the following criteria will be considered: - (a) Does the application have the support of the Regional Council Member? - (b) What, if any, is the cost of the event or activity (e.g. entry fees), and does the potential for public interaction (e.g.: numbers expected at event or activity, potential for interaction with those numbers, potential for media exposure, etc.) warrant the expense, given any available relevant information, such as previous equivalent or similar events or activities? - (c) Is there a plan included to visit Members at Worksites in the vicinity of the event or activity? - (d) Is there another event or activity nearby, which would be useful to also attend, thereby increasing the value of the BCNU Campaign Vehicle deployment? - (e) Has a BCNU Campaign Vehicle been to the event or activity before?
 If yes, how many times, and was some form of value assessment completed for those previous visits? - 6.
-With respect to a repeating event or activity, provisional approval may be given, with a final decision being made in a timely manner (i.e.: before the event / activity registration deadline).
-Should a priority application for the deployment of the BCNU Campaign Bus, such as one for a new event or activity that aligns with BCNU priorities, be received prior to that registration deadline, the new event or activity may take precedence.
+With respect to a repeating event or activity, provisional approval may be given, with a final decision being made in a timely manner (i.e.: before the event or activity registration deadline).
+Should a priority application for the deployment of a BCNU Campaign Vehicle, such as one for a new event or activity that aligns with BCNU priorities, be received prior to that registration deadline, the new event or activity may take precedence.